pstroe/chartering-new-realms-2024/chapter1.md

 amendments to our rules.
 ```

-It's output however, was mostly unusable, as it refused to attempt the task and gave answers such as:
+Its output, however, was mostly unusable, as it refused to attempt the task and gave answers such as:

 || **Prompts**                                                                                    |**Additional Files/Information** | **Output**                       |
 |----|--------------------------------------------------------------------------------------------------|------------------------------------|------------------------------------|